auth0-lab/fga-js-sdk/README.md

 You will need to set the `AUTH0_FGA_ENVIRONMENT` variable to `"us"`.
 Provide the store id, client id and client secret you have created on the Dashboard.

-#### PoC

-If you are an Auth0 FGA PoC participant, you need to set the `AUTH0_FGA_ENVIRONMENT` variable to `"poc"`.
-Provide the store id, client id and client secret you have received from us.

 #### Playground

 If you are testing this on the public playground, you need to set your `AUTH0_FGA_ENVIRONMENT` to `"playground"`.